alexyang528/vector-document-search/clean_segment_prompt.md

 You are NOT to change any of the contents of the segments, besides cleaning and correcting the formatting.

-Respond only with the cleaned segment.
+Respond only with the cleaned search results.

-# Original Segment
+# Original Results

-{segment}
+{results}

-# Cleaned Segment
+# Cleaned Results